yuraxdrumz/blog/source/_posts/what-are-microservices.md

 ---

 ![](./legos-2.jpg)
 After having written and implemented several microservice architectures, I wanted to have a go at explaining microservices from my point of view and share my insights.
-In this post I will explain what are microservices, what are their pros and cons and the different approaches towards building microservices.
+In this post I will explain what are microservices, what are their pros and cons, how they communicate and the different approaches towards building microservices.

 ## What are microservices
 There are a lot of explanations out in the wild regarding what are microservices.
 Everyone keeps mentioning loose coupling and independant deployments, but in my experience, that is not always true.
 Sometimes, you will have to deploy several microservices together because they are coupled, a.k.a, orchestration.
 In my point of view, microservices need to control their own copy of the application data and they should be self contained, meaning, the business logic they handle should only be tied to a specific microservice and to it alone.